Skip to Content

 Have your current account number and number transfer PIN ready

-In order to port your number from your current carrier, you’ll need your full account number, billing address (with ZIP code) and number transfer PIN.
+In order to transfer your number from your current carrier, you’ll need your full account number, billing address (with ZIP code) and number transfer PIN.
 If you need help finding this stuff, we have more blogs that explain how to switch it up with any carrier, especially if you’re coming from AT&T or Verizon.
 You may need to contact your current carrier for the number transfer PIN (and they may call it something else, like your account PIN or porting PIN).
-Also, the number transfer PIN they provide may be temporary, so we recommend waiting to obtain it until you’re ready to initiate the port request.
+Also, the number transfer PIN they provide may be temporary, so we recommend waiting to obtain it until you’re ready to initiate the transfer request.

 Before you switch, don’t ditch your digits